fsangom/fco-sandoval-gomez.es/content/trabajos/2024-01-20-casa-museo-san-juan-cruz.en.md

 +++
-title = "San Juan de la Cruz House Museum" description = "Renovation project of a 16th-century building in Plaza del Templete, Caravaca de la Cruz, for its conversion into the San Juan de la Cruz House Museum, applying criteria of maximum respect for the interior and low environmental impact techniques." date = 2024-01-20
+title = "House Museum of San Juan de la Cruz" description = "Rehabilitation project of a 16th-century building in the Templete Square of Caravaca de la Cruz for its conversion into the House Museum of San Juan de la Cruz, applying criteria of maximum respect for the interior and low environmental impact techniques." date = 2024-01-20
 [extra]
-category = "Renovation"
+category = "RENOVATION"
 location = "Caravaca de la Cruz, Murcia" year = "2021-2023" image = "images/trabajos/casa-san-juan-cruz/sando-trabajo-san-juan.jpeg"
 +++

-This humble building is located in Plaza del Templete in Caravaca de la Cruz (Murcia) and according to oral tradition, it was the dwelling where San Juan de la Cruz lived during his trips to the town for the foundation of the Discalced Carmelite convent.
-Historical documentation indicates that the mystic saint rented "a small house from some Moriscos" in 1586 near the church of the Immaculate Conception.
+This building of humble origin is located in the Templete Square of Caravaca de la Cruz (Murcia) and according to oral tradition was the residence that San Juan de la Cruz inhabited during his travels to the town for the foundation of the Discalced Carmelite convent.
+Historical documentation indicates that the mystical saint rented "a small house from some Moors" in 1586 near the Church of the Immaculate Conception.

-## The building
+## The Building

-The property is listed in the General Urban Planning Plan of Caravaca de la Cruz with grade 2: structural conservation.
-It has three floors and is a good example of humble residential architecture that has not undergone significant changes since the 18th century: the panelled wooden carpentry remains, as well as the only wooden cantilevered balcony preserved in Caravaca de la Cruz.
+The property is cataloged in the Urban Planning General Plan of Caravaca de la Cruz with grade 2: structural conservation.
+It has three floors and is a good example of humble residential architecture that has not undergone significant changes since the 18th century: wooden panel joinery and the only remaining wooden projecting balcony in Caravaca de la Cruz are preserved.

 {% gallery(id="estado-interior") %}
 images/trabajos/casa-san-juan-cruz/1a-1024x577.jpg